Intreecom/robotlb/tutorial.md

 To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.
 ```

-You should see that all IPs are pointing to a loadbalancer.
+You should see that all IPs are pointing to a load-balancer.

 # Robot side

-Now let's create agent nodes on hetzner robot.
+Now let's create agent nodes on the Hetzner robot.
 I will buy 2 servers in the same region as our cloud servers.

 After they are ready, create a `vSwitch` and connect robot servers to the switch.
 But before setting up all the virtual interfaces,
 create a `vSwitch` type subnet in our cloud network.